-Is anyone else nervous about compiling a list of professional references?
+Nervous about compiling a list of professional references?
+Don't be.

 Reference checks are an expected part of the hiring process.
 In practice, they range from cursory check-the-box exercises to an in-depth set of interviews with people who are not on your reference list.
 Under the best of circumstances, it can be difficult to know what to expect.
 Even if you have enjoyed good working relationships with your references, you can never be completely certain they won’t say something that might damage your chances of getting a job.